filipedu11/presentationfct/README.md

 # Presentation FCT-UNL

 ## Summary
-This is a non official latex presentation themed for FCT-UNL
+This is a non official LaTeX and Microsoft PowerPoint presentation template themed for FCT NOVA

 ##Description
-This template subserves the students of FCT-UNL that have to do study presentations, like curricular projects, thesis and other academic related studies.
+This template subserves the students of FCT NOVA that have to do study presentations, like curricular projects, thesis and other academic related studies.

 ## Contributing
 1. Fork it!